followmyutopia/devextreme-documentation/concepts/05 Widgets/FileUploader/20 Upload Files/05 Client-Side Settings/05 Upload Mode.md

-Depending on the [uploadMode](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadMode) you choose, the **FileUploader** widget uploads files using an [HTML form](http://www.w3schools.com/html/html_forms.asp) or [FormData](https://developer.mozilla.org/en/docs/Web/API/FormData) interface and a series of [Ajax](http://www.w3schools.com/ajax/default.asp) requests.
-The **uploadMode** option accepts one of the following values:
+Depending on the [uploadMode](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadMode), the **FileUploader** widget uses an [HTML form](http://www.w3schools.com/html/html_forms.asp) or a [FormData](https://developer.mozilla.org/en/docs/Web/API/FormData) interface with a series of Ajax requests to upload files.

-- *"instantly"* (default)
-Ajax upload.
-Files are uploaded after they are selected.

-- *"useButtons"*
-Ajax upload.
-Files are uploaded after a user clicks the **Upload** button.

-- *"useForm"*
-HTML form upload.
-Files are uploaded when the HTML form is submitted.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/File_Uploader/FileUploading/jQuery/Light/"
 }

-The following examples show how to configure the **FileUploader** for uploading files using Ajax requests and an HTML form.
-Note that in both cases, the [name](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#name) option is specified to access the uploaded files on the server.
+The following examples show how to configure the **FileUploader** for each upload mode.
+Therein, the [name](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#name) option is required to access uploaded files on the server.

 - **Ajax upload**